jles9/CS7641_RandomizedOptimization/README.md

     runExp.py : main entry point

     <Problem>Opt.py : respective file to run all algo experiments for a particular problem

     NNAgent.py : File to fun NN Opt experiment

+    Several other problem files were included, but will not be part of the report

 ## Author Information